andytinkham/RepData_PeerAssessment1/PA1_template.md

 ```

 This assignment makes use of data from a personal activity monitoring device.
-This device collects data at 5 minute intervals through out the day.
+This device collects data at 5 minute intervals throughout the day.
 The data
 consists of two months of data from an anonymous individual collected during
-the months of October and November, 2012 and include the number of steps taken
+the months of October and November, 2012 and includes the number of steps taken
 in 5 minute intervals each day.

 ## Loading and preprocessing the data